provectus/kafka-ui/configuration/authentication/oauth2.md

 # OAuth2

-In general, the structure of the config looks like this:
+In general, the structure of the config looks as follows:

 For specific providers (like github (non-enterprise) and google, see further) you don't have to specify URLs as they're [well-known](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/oauth2/client/CommonOAuth2Provider.java#L35).

+Providers that support [OIDC Service Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) allow Spring Boot to fetch URIs configuration from a `/.well-known/openid-configuration` endpoint.
+Depending on your setup, you may only have to set the `issuer-uri` of your provider.

 ```
 auth: